-How can a global organization provide advanced education to its personnel worldwide?
+How can a global org provide advanced education to its personnel worldwide?

 JTI develops its globally spread personnel with IMD’s Global Leadership in the Cloud